highchair/artinruins-com/_property/alexander-duncan-warehouse.md

 ### Current Events

 The building has been owned by Narragansett Electric since about 1899.
-The rear building was built as a substation in about 1920.
-In 2003, the main building was cleaned out and reinforced.
-It is our understanding that the main front building is not being used as a battery or substation any longer.
+In 2003, this building was cleaned out and reinforced.
+It is our understanding that the front building is not being used as a battery or substation any longer.

+The building at rear, built circa 1920, was a substation owned by the Narragansett Electric Company.
+In 2025 it was demolished.

 ### History